 This section discusses the

 COMPRESSED row formats for InnoDB tables.
-You
+To

-format also allows the
+enabled.
+(The Barracuda file format also allows the

 When a table is created with